 - Make sure that the pages you want to rank higher in the SERPS have the most internal links.
-You can view the relevant report in Google webmaster tools by selecting Traffic and then Internal Links.
+You can view the relevant report in Google Search Console.

 - Aim to have 2-10 internal links per page (depending on the length and type of content).

 Here is an example of a good internal link: “An SEO friendly website has a good internal linking structure”.

 9. You have a slow loading web site

 It is really a crime not taking advantage of speed as a ranking factor.
 If there is one factor that we know for sure that it affects your ranking position, this is page speed.

 Google and Bing want to make the web faster and they are doing everything they can from their part to make this happen.

 I know from my experience talking to clients that trying to improve the loading time of a website is not the easiest task to do but it is a mistake ignoring it.